AriannaMucig/CybersecurityLab/home.md

 ## Introduction and Objectives

 Capture The Flag (CTF) challenges are educational security simulations where practitioners test their penetration testing skills by identifying and exploiting vulnerabilities within a target system.
 The ultimate goal is to capture hidden text files known as flags.
-This report documents the security assessment of the vulnerable virtual machine "Game of Thrones (GOT) 1" that includes 7 main flags and 4 extra ones.
+This report documents the security assessment of the vulnerable virtual machine *Game of Thrones (GOT) 1* that includes 7 main flags and 4 extra ones.
 For the purpose of this demo I focused exclusively on the 7 main flags.

 ## Lab Setup
 The testing environment was virtualized and isolated using Oracle VirtualBox.
 It consists of two virtual machines: